Morning, Tuesday, 12th November 2019

 Please note the date of this seminar has changed.

-This timely seminar will consider the way forward for developing a sustainable future for high-quality journalism and public interest news in the UK - following the publication of the Cairncross Review.
+This conference will consider the way forward for the news industry - looking at emerging trends and players and the future shape of the industry - following the publication of the Cairncross Review.

 Taking place as the Government consults on its response to the Review, delegates will consider its key findings and recommendations, and the next steps for policymakers, regulators and the industry.

 Attendees will consider the effects of rapid changes taking place in the market for news content both in the UK and internationally.

 We expect latest thinking on the business models now being employed by publishers, particularly in respect of the impact on the range and quality of content being produced.

 Discussion will reflect the challenges posed by the online advertising market for publishers seeking to monetise digitally published content - including remuneration models and consequent commercial pressures to favour the production of certain types of news content.